ABaloch1/Whats4Dinner/README.md

 ## Description:
     This project is a web application for managing recipes and utilizing a user pantry to filter possible recipes based on available ingredients.
-Users can browse, search, and save recipes, as well as manage their pantry inventory.
+Users can browse, search, and manage their pantry inventory.
 The system also considers allergies and dietary restrictions when providing recipe recommendations.